-A look at the statistics from the SEER database is a stark reminder that pancreatic cancer is a deadly disease with a five-year survival rate of a mere 8.2 percent.
+Pancreatic cancer is a deadly disease with a five-year survival rate of a mere 8.2 percent, according to statistics from the SEER database.
 Unfortunately, the last 30 years has not seen any significant improvement in survival for patients with this disease.
 Pancreatic cancer is projected to become the second leading cause of deaths due to cancer in the United States by 2030.

 Balachandran, a surgical oncologist at the Memorial Sloan Kettering Cancer Center (MSKCC), and his multi-institutional team sought to tackle pancreatic cancer by thinking outside the box: They studied the 8.2 percent of patients with pancreatic cancer who survive for five years or longer “because they are obviously different from the rest of the patients,” he said.